rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ### Checking abilities

 Keep in mind that using `saveAbilities()` is required to save changes of playback abilities into database, otherwise changes will have no effect on the device and clients will not be notified about an update.
-Other abilites are updated instantly - there is no need to manually save these abilities.
+Other abilities are updated instantly - there is no need to manually save these abilities.

 To get abilities of the server on the client side: